 Employees can bookmark these storage systems directly to their desktop just like they do with Word documents or Excel files.
 The benefit to your business is that new bookmarks will direct them into the live system, meaning that if you push out a change, the change will be visible once the server receives it.
 This decreases your risk of losing critical data for transporting hazmat materials.

 Inside the database for each part number, you can have a link that ties to the BOL.
-All the information you need to share can be printed directly from your database.
+You can print all the information you need to share directly from your database.
 And that process reduces risk and helps to effectively manage your program.

 You can find detailed information on requirements for shipping and transporting hazardous materials in the Code of Federal Regulations (49 CFR Subchapter C: Hazardous Materials Regulations).